Sidicer/Arch-Install-LUKS-UEFI/README.md

 # Arch Linux Installation
-UEFI, with full disk encryption (LUKS) and LVM for flexibility.
+with UEFI, full disk encryption using LUKS and LVM2 for volume managament.

 ---